 If you are currently receiving insurance through the Medicare program, Vermont Medicaid, Dr. Dynasaur or the Tricare program for veterans then nothing will change for you.
 You will be unaffected by the new insurance landscape.

 Vermont Health Connect is being called a health insurance marketplace.
 What it means is that private insurers will be offering insurance plans that meet the requirements of the Federal Affordable Care Act.
-There will be about 20 insurance products to choose from, but the coverage of all of those plans will vary very little, if at all.

 The big difference between any of the plans will be the amount of premiums, co-pays and deductibles that a person has to pay for the plan that they choose.
 You may be able to buy a high deductible plan, meaning you have to pay the first $1,900 of medical bills (the highest deductible plan being offered) before your insurance kicks in, and that will mean that your premiums will be a little lower than the person who buys a plan with a $1,000 deductible.